MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/linux-install-with-ansible.md

 Before you get started, please see [the main Microsoft Defender ATP for Linux page](microsoft-defender-atp-linux.md) for a description of prerequisites and system requirements for the current software version.

 - Ansible needs to be installed at least on one computer (we will call it master)
-- Password less SSH must be configured for root user between Master and all clients
+- Passwordless SSH must be configured for root user between the master and all clients
 - Below software must be installed on all clients
   - python-apt
   - curl